dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 And the last contribution made was how to evaluate two G's, which one is better?
 This can be done through Sliced Wasserstein Distance (SWD) where we generate large number of images and extract random 7x7 pixels neighborhood.
 We interpret these neighborhood points as in 7x7x3 dimensional space and comparing this point cloud against the real images(same process) point cloud which can be repeated for each scale.

+<span class='saddlebrown'>In short, using ProGAN we can generate high res images.</span>

 ### Results

 I will let the results speak for themselves.
 Remember none of these faces are real or from training dataset.
 They are synthesized by G totally from scratch.